 Laying and taping matting.
-(Guidelines based on initial Competition experience):

 Allow approximately 3 hours to prepare the surface and lay the matting.
-(Initial Comp actually took 3.5 hours to lay with 4 - 5 people involved in laying.)

-- The base surface needs to be well brushed or air blown to remove any surface dirt or gravel. - Mark a Centre line with chalk and then measure equal distances on either side of Centre for the two racing lanes. - The two sections of matting making up the Centre run of each racing lane should be rolled out and the edges of the matting rubbed over with method to remove grease and dirt (when done as part of the setup of the second racing lane at Mutts on Mats this greatly assisted the adhesion of the tape and reduced set up time).

-- The Centre lane should then be taped to the floor on both sides, at the join and at the run back end.
+- The base surface needs to be well brushed or air blown to remove any surface dirt or gravel. - Mark a Centre line with chalk and then measure equal distances on either side of Centre for the two racing lanes. - The two sections of matting making up the Centre run of each racing lane should be rolled out and the edges of the matting rubbed over with method to remove grease and dirt. - The Centre lane should then be taped to the floor on both sides, at the join and at the run back end.
 The Box end of the lane should NOT be taped to the floor.
-Make sure that the tape is evenly applied to both the floor and the mat as this assists the adhesion of the second and third matt sections to the centre matting. - The second and third width of rubber should then be rolled out alongside the centre run, edges treated with metho. and then taped to the centre run.
-Based on initial use it does not appear necessary to tape the outside of the second and third runs of matting to the floor. - Box line, Start line, Jump locations and start gap lines (if required) can be shown by use of white 2 inch tape applied to the matting.
+Make sure that the tape is evenly applied to both the floor and the mat as this assists the adhesion of the second and third matt sections to the centre matting. - The second and third width of rubber should then be rolled out alongside the centre run, edges treated with metho. and then taped to the centre run. it is not necessary to tape the outside of the second and third runs of matting to the floor. - Box line, start line, jump locations and start gap lines (if required) can be shown by use of white 2- inch tape applied to the matting.
 The start line should be taped across all 3 runs and onto floor surface.
 DO NOT mark the matting with markers or paint as the matting lengths need to be able to be rotated.

-When rolling out the matting the maximum run back length is achieved by allowing approx. 4 foot of matting behind the Box line - this will give a join in the matting approx. 6 ft before the start line and a run back of approx 65 ft.
+When rolling out the matting the maximum run back length is achieved by allowing approx. 4 foot of matting behind the Box line - this will give a join in the matting approx. 6 ft before the start line and a run back of approx .65 ft.
 If this layout is used it is desirable to use grey colour joining tape to tape over the join in the two lengths of matting so it become less obvious.
 An alternative layout involves joining the matting right at the start line and then measuring back 51 feet to get the Box line.
-Under this option the run back area will be approx 60 ft.
+Under this option the run back area will be approx. 60 ft.

-A run back tape can then be taped to the matting join tape on the right hand side of each centre lane using clear tape.
+A run back tape can then be taped to the matting join tape on the right -hand side of each centre lane using clear tape.
 The run back tape can be made by cutting a standard measure tape of its roll up device.